sf-wdi-15/blog_app/README.md

 ##Objective

-* User should be able to go to a form, and fill out a blog post containing `post` and `author`.
+* User should be able to go to a form, and fill out a blog post form for a `post` associated as an `author`.
 * When storing the `post` use a `1 to many relationship` between author and blog post.
 * Have a route to only display the blog post by 1 author.
 Use a url like `/authors/5`